-Investors: having an unwavering commitment to our fiduciary duty, always thinking deeply about the widest repercussions of our decisions on institution, individuals and their futures.
+Investors: We have an unwavering commitment to our fiduciary duty, always thinking deeply about the widest repercussions of our decisions on institution, individuals and their futures.

-Tenants: taking a partnership approach to proactively provide spaces and inventive solutions that anticipate evolving needs and business growth.
+Tenants: We take a partnership approach to proactively provide spaces and inventive solutions that anticipate evolving needs and business growth.

-Communities: embodying a philosophy of sharing success to contribute to thriving local communities.
+Communities: We embody a philosophy of sharing success to contribute to thriving local communities.

-Our people: creating an environment where people flourish and grow in line with their aspirations
+Our people: We create an environment where people flourish and grow in line with their aspirations.